JOHN 15

 Eternal security and the will of God

-“I am the bread of life: he that cometh to me shall never hunger: and he that believeth on me shall never thirst,” John 6:35.
+“I am the bread of life: he that cometh to me shall never hunger; and he that believeth on me shall never thirst,” John 6:35.
 These words are part of Christ’s explanation of the doctrine behind the miracle of the feeding of the five thousand.
 Just as manna had come down for Israel in the wilderness, so Christ has come down to earth as the Bread of God to give life to the world.
 When He came, however, the people said “Is not this Jesus, the son of Joseph, whose father and mother we know?”
 John 6:42.
 They saw Him, but did not realise who He was.
 This was like the response of the people of Israel when the manna was given, for “they wist not what it was”, Exodus 16:15.

 The total inability of the natural man to appreciate the person of Christ, and to realise that He is worthy of trust, does not frustrate God’s purpose.
 The Father will ensure that there are those who come to Christ, as they are drawn to Him by the teaching of the Scriptures.
 Those who hear, and learn from the Father through His Word, are sure to come.
-His words were, “All that the Father giveth me shall come to me;” John 6:37, and, “It is written in the prophets And they be all taught of God.
+His words were, “All that the Father giveth me shall come to me;” John 6:37, and, “It is written in the prophets And they shall be all taught of God.
 Every man therefore that hath heard, and hath learned of the Father, cometh unto me.”
 John 6:45.

 The Saviour makes a firm promise to those who come to Him, for He said, “him that cometh to me I will in no wise cast out,” John 6:37.
 The Lord looks upon those who come to Him in genuine faith as a gift from His Father.
 Is it conceivable that He would refuse such a gift?

 The Son of God came down from heaven expressly to do the Father’s will.
 His words were, “For I came down from heaven, not to do mine own will, but the will of him that sent me.
-And this is the Father’s will which hath sent me, that of all which he hath given me I should lose nothing, but should raise it up again at the last day,” John 6:38,39.
+And this is the Father’s will which hath sent me, that of all which he hath given me I should lose nothing, but should raise it up again at the last day.”
+John 6:38,39.
 That will, then, involves keeping those who have been entrusted to Him, and extends to the resurrection of the bodies of His people.
 If Christ was concerned about fragments of loaves, and instructed His disciples to gather them up “that nothing be lost”, verse 12, then how much more will He be concerned about the bodies of His people.
 They, too, shall be gathered up again, for He is determined to lose nothing of that gift His Father has given Him.

 Eternal security and the unity of God